isabella232/purchase-workflow/purchase_merge/readme/USAGE.rst

 To use this module, you need to:

 #.
-Merge purchase order with required criterion's
+Merge purchase order with required criterions